-The First International Conference on Advanced Networking and Future Communications
+The First International Conference on AI Principles in Advanced Networks and Future Communications

 Nice / Saint-Laurent-du-Var, France